ThatsVie/atlas-web_back_end/ES6_promise/README.md

 ### Task 0

-Create a function named getResponseFromAPI that returns a Promise.
+Create a function named `getResponseFromAPI` that returns a Promise.
 This simple Promise does not resolve or reject, it remains in the pending state indefinitely.
 This task is important for understanding the instantiation and basic structure of a Promise.

 ### Task 1

-Create a function getFullResponseFromAPI that returns a promise based on a boolean input.
+Create a function `getFullResponseFromAPI` that returns a promise based on a boolean input.
 If true, the promise resolves with an object containing status and body attributes.
 If false, it rejects with an error message indicating that the API is not working.

 ### Task 2

+Utilize the `handleResponseFromAPI` function to manage promise resolutions and rejections.
+The function appends handlers to a promise to process its outcome—either resolved or rejected.
+- Resolved Promise: Returns an object { status: 200, body: 'success' } and logs "Got a response from the API."
+-
+- Rejected Promise: Returns a new Error object indicating a failure.
+-
 ### Task 3